 This cycleway goes from the side of the River Nidd in Knaresborough to Gardner's Arms in Bilton where it joins the Nidderdale Greenway and allows either a ride into Harrogate or further out to the village of Ripley and beyond.

 The Jennyfield Loop

-This route takes in the northern part of Harrogate through the historic area of the Duchy Estate.
-The route uses off road cycle routes past the Hydro Swimming Pool and then winds its way back into town through historic tree lined avenues.
+This route takes the northern part of Harrogate through the historic area of the Duchy Estate.
+The route uses off-road cycle routes past the Hydro Swimming Pool and then winds its way back into town through historic tree-lined avenues.
 Hilly but worth the effort.

 Bilton/Starbeck Cycle Loop

 Some care should be taken crossing Knaresborough Road in Starbeck and inexperienced cyclists may wish to dismount here and walk their bikes for a hundred yards or so until they reach First Avenue.
-This section of riding is relatively level however and this route utilises as much off road, quiet streets and cycle lanes as possible.
-In order to avoid the difficult climb at the Showground it is recommended to undertake this route in an anticlockwise direction.
+This section of riding is relatively level and this route utilises as many off-road, quiet streets and cycle lanes as possible.
+In order to avoid the difficult climb at the Showground, it is recommended to undertake this route in an anticlockwise direction.
 Occasional sections of busy roads require care to be taken.

 Harland Way and Wetherby Railway Paths

-Please visit Hedgehog Cycling website for further information.
+Please visit the Hedgehog Cycling website for further information.